kisyys/projects/poker/readme.md

 To create Texas hold ’em game with Python language.

 ## Status of the project
-Game is not finished but works generally as proof of concept.
+Game is not finished but works generally as a proof of concept.
 Development is ongoing.

 ## Pictures
 ![alt text](pic1.png)